TUD-RST/current-mode-control-buck-converter/data/README.md

 ## Scilab data

-These files contain the standard deviation of the transient simulation depending on the angular PWM frequency for different duty ratios:
+These files contain the standard deviation of the current during a transient simulation depending on the angular PWM frequency for different duty ratios.

 Middle of operating regime: